ibexa/documentation-developer/docs/tutorials/platform_beginner/3_customize_the_front_page.md

 ### Add the site's main layout

-Most sites will have a general layout which includes things like header with a logo or footer.
+Most sites have a general layout which includes things like header with a logo or footer.
-It will be displayed on every page, and the content of the page will be placed inside it.
+It is displayed on every page, and the content of the page is placed inside it.

 To add a template like this to your site, create a `main_layout.html.twig` file in `app/Resources/views` and paste the following code into it: